 Even the fittest and most health-conscious people can’t avoid aging.
 And while, there’s nothing wrong with adding years of experience and memories under your belt, sometimes age adds a bit more than that.

-In fact, even if you continue with your regular eating and exercise plan every year, you’ll still gain two pounds per year (this red tea detox can help), says Kimberly Corp, certified Pilates instructor, and co-founder of Pilates on Fifth.
+In fact, even if you continue with your regular eating and exercise plan every year, you’ll still gain two pounds per year, says Kimberly Corp, certified Pilates instructor, and co-founder of Pilates on Fifth.

 The good news is that you still have a lot of control over your metabolism after 50 with the help from Aaptiv.